Grayson/pluginmanager/README.markdown

 ## Special thanks

 I skimmed a lot of mailing lists and documentation to figure how to make some of this stuff work.
 Other times, I was fortunate enough to have direct access to the developers or other people with direct knowledge of how the necessary frameworks worked.
 And then there was stuff I just had to figure out on my own.
-I've tried to thank everyone that I could remember to thank, but if I forgot someone, I apollogize.
+I've tried to thank everyone that I could remember to thank, but if I forgot someone, I apologize.

 * [Tim Burks](http://blog.neontology.com/) - Mr. Burks is not only is the guy responsible for [Nu](http://programming.nu) but was also very helpful in helping me figure out how to interact with Nu.
 * [Gus Mueller](http://gusmueller.com) - Mr. Mueller compiled the LuaCore framework.
 Although I'm intimately familiar with Lua, I was happy to see that he had put together a lot of the work into providing an Objective-C frontend to Lua.
 I didn't want to compile a competing framework or increase the file noise with my own classes so I just extended his work a tiny bit (see LuaPluginManager.h).
 I also used the code on Mr. Mueller's [blog](http://gusmueller.com/blog/archives/2009/01/jscocoa_and_acorn_plugins_in_javascript.html) to help me get running with JSCocoa quickly.